transentis/bptk_py/README.md

 # Business Prototyping Toolkit for Python

-Welcome to the Business Prototyping Toolkit for Python!
+__Welcome to the Business Prototyping Toolkit for Python!__

 BPTK_Py is the implementation of a simulation and plotting engine for System Dynamics models.
-It gives you the power to simulate System Dynamics Models within python - and create beautiful plots of the simulation results for use in Jupyter notebooks/lab.
+It gives you the power to simulate System Dynamics Models within Python - and create beautiful plots of the simulation results for use in Jupyter/Jupyter Lab notebooks.

-It requires a python simulation model following the conventions given in the end of this Readme.
+It requires a Python simulation model following the conventions given in the end of this Readme.

+Typically System Dynamics models are created using visual modeling environments.
+To address this use case, BPTK_Py ships with __transentis' sdcc parser__  for transpiling such models into Python code.

-Furthermore, it ships with [transentis' sdcc parser](https://bitbucket.org/transentis/sd-compiler) for generating python versions of simulation models from other engines.
-Currently it is compatible with the [XMILE format](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=xmile) which is an open XML protocol for sharing interoperable system dynamics models and simulations.
+Currently sdcc only supports models created using the [XMILE format](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=xmile), which is an open XML protocol for sharing interoperable system dynamics models and simulations.
+The XMILW standard is governed by the OASIS standards consortium.

-For instance, [Stella Architect](http://www.iseesystems.com) stores system dynamics models in this format.
+[Stella](http://www.iseesystems.com) is a visual modeling environment that stores system dynamics models in the XMILE format.

-The XMILE standard is governed by the OASIS standards consortium - our framework currently only supports the XMILE standard, we may create a compiler for other formats (such as Vensim® by [Ventana Systems](http://www.vensim.com)) in the future.
+In future we may extend the sdcc transpiler to support other model formats (such as Vensim® by [Ventana Systems](http://www.vensim.com)).

-## Installation
+## Installing the BPTK_PY framework

-Like every piece of software, BPTK-Py has to be installed correctly, including its dependencies.
+Like every piece of software, BPTK_Py has to be installed correctly, including its dependencies.

+Assuming you are starting from scratch, you need to perform the following steps

+1. Install Python
+2. Install Node
+3. Install BPTK_Py
+4. Install JupyterLab (optional)
+5. Setup a virtual environment (optional)
+6. Download our BPTK_Py tutorial (optional)

+### Install Python

-1. Obvisouly, you need [Python](https://www.python.org/).
+First of all, you need [Python](https://www.python.org/).
 Download the latest version for your operating system.
 BPTK-Py was tested with Python 3.7, 3.6 and 3.4.

-2. Install [Node.js](https://nodejs.org/en/) for your operating system.
-We encourage you to use Node8 due to a known bug with jupyter lab.
+### Install Node

+Both for our sdcc compiler and also for displaying interactive widgets in Jupyter you need to install [Node.js](https://nodejs.org/en/) for your operating system.

+### Install BPTK_Py

 After the prerequisites, we have to install ``BPTK_Py`` into our python environment.

 This requires you to use the command shell.
 In windows, press ``windows + R`` and type "powershell".
 In Mac OS X run the Terminal app.

 Linux users may use their preferred terminal emulator.

 To install the package, just type ``pip install BPTK_Py``.
 Pip is a package manager that keeps Python packages up-to-date.

 Pip installs the package and makes it available system-wide.
 It downloads all dependencies for the package automatically.

 After Pip finished successfully, you are ready for working with the framework.

+### Install JupyterLab

 Additionally, you may want to use Jupyter Lab to work interactively on the simulations - just as we do.

 ```
 pip install jupyterlab
 jupyter labextension install @jupyter-widgets/jupyterlab-manager